codingk8/wondersushi/README.md

 > All the details (in French) and the chatbot demo are available on [the project website](https://wondersushi.herokuapp.com).

-#### Technical stack : backend in NodeJS, frontend in Pug & Bootstrap
+#### Technical stack: backend in NodeJS, frontend in Pug & Bootstrap

 *Disclaimer: this project has no commercial purpose.*